Melania Trump: Ending social media bullying would be focus as first lady

 The speech took place in Berwyn, Pennsylvania -- in the suburbs of Philadelphia -- and was designed to help Trump win over the middle-class women in the region who could tip the balance of Pennsylvania's 20 electoral votes for Trump or Clinton.

-Trump campaign manager Kellyanne Conway worked with Melania Trump on the speech and was in attendance Thursday.
+Conway worked with Melania Trump on the speech and was in attendance Thursday.
 Conway, Trump advisers said, has built a positive relationship with Melania over the course of the campaign.
 And Melania has privately been very supportive of Conway's role as the head of her husband's campaign.

 Melania Trump was introduced by Karen Pence, the wife of the Republican nominee's running mate Mike Pence.